 Citizens of all other countries must have (1) a valid passport that expires at least 6 months later than the scheduled end of their visit to the U.S.; and (2) a tourist visa.

-For information about U.S. visas, go to http://travel.state.gov/visa, or visit one of the following websites:
+For information about U.S. visas, go to http://travel.state.gov/visa.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.